A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Results and Analysis

 Table~\ref{tab:beir-eval} summarizes zero-shot performance on the BEIR benchmark.
 Voronoi pruning consistently outperforms all learning-free baselines across the majority of tasks, achieving the highest average nDCG@10 among pruning methods that do not require retraining.
 Performance degradation remains modest even at aggressive pruning levels, indicating robustness under domain shift.

-In several datasets (e.g., FiQA, NFCorpus, and TREC-COVID), Voronoi pruning closely matches or exceeds the performance of more expensive learned pruning approaches.
-These results suggest that a geometry-aware pruning objective generalizes better across domains than heuristic or token-position-based strategies, which are often sensitive to dataset-specific token distributions.
+In several datasets (e.g., FiQA, NFCorpus, and TREC-COVID), Voronoi pruning achieves comparable or higher nDCG@10 scores relative to more expensive learned pruning approaches, while requiring no additional fine-tuning.
+These results suggest that a geometry-aware pruning objective offers competitive generalization across domains compared to heuristic or token-position-based strategies, which are often sensitive to dataset-specific token distributions.

-Finally, when analyzing the performance of Voronoi pruning for learned pruning baselines, the performance at equivalent pruning ratio is matched -- at a fraction of the computational cost.
+Finally, when analyzing Voronoi Pruning against learned pruning baselines, it matches the performance of LP-Pruning and Norm-Pruning at equivalent pruning ratios, at a fraction of the computational cost.